Leave your email so that your quotes will be sent directly to your inbox.

 Yes.
 At a minimum a wedding photographer should carry General Liability insurance to protect you from liabilities of lawsuits and other common claims.
 This will protect your business if you are faced with lawsuits arising from the wedding event.

 The cost of having to repair or replace your camera gear will put a huge dent in your pocket.
-Protect your camera gear with Camera Insurance.
+Protect your camera gear with property insurance as a part of a Business Owner's Policy (BOP) or Inland Marine coverage.

 CoverWallet utilizes state of the art technology to help small businesses understand and buy customized coverage, get significant savings and conveniently manage their insurance, in a matter of minutes, all through our online platform.